ceski-1/checkrate/README.md

 ## Download

-Windows binaries are provided on the [Releases](https://github.com/ceski-1/checkrate/releases/latest) page.
-Linux binaries are not provided; see [Compiling](#compiling).
+Windows and Linux binaries are provided on the [Releases](https://github.com/ceski-1/checkrate/releases/latest) page.
+To build from source, see [Compiling](#compiling).

 ## Usage